michaelcombescot/icp_organizer_web_component/README.md

   '(#buckettype, blob "'$(hexdump -ve '1/1 "\\\\%02x"' .dfx/local/canisters/organizerUsersDataBucket/organizerUsersDataBucket.wasm)'")'

 Note for the dfx file => dependencies field will check if the canisters are already deployed, or it will try to deploy it, so don't put the buckets here.

+Architecture:
+- modules MUST stay totally independant, no shared model or data, it's organized like microservices.
+- only shared code must be shared between modules, NOTHING else or you will enter a world of pain.